arvin-z/WikiEditsScrapper/README.md

-A Scrapy project to scrape and analyze acts of vandalism on Wikipedia
+A Scrapy project to scrape and analyze acts of vandalism on Wikipedia **WORK IN PROGRESS**